huggingface/transformers/docs/source/model_doc/luke.rst

 - LUKE adds :obj:`entity_ids`, :obj:`entity_attention_mask`, :obj:`entity_token_type_ids` and
   :obj:`entity_position_ids` as extra input to the model.
 Input entities can be special entities (e.g., [MASK]) or Wikipedia entities (e.g., New York City).
 You can obtain those using :class:`~transformers.LukeTokenizer`.
+- There are 3 head models defined:
+  - :class:`~transformers.LukeForEntityClassification`, for tasks such as entity typing (given an entity in a sentence, classify it), e.g. the `Open Entity dataset <https://www.cs.utexas.edu/~eunsol/html_pages/open_entity.html>__`.
+Here, one places a linear head on top of the special <ent> token.
+  - :class:`~transformers.LukeForEntityPairClassification`, for tasks such as relation classification (classifying the relationship between two entities), e.g. the `TACRED dataset <https://nlp.stanford.edu/projects/tacred/>__`
+  - :class:`~transformers.LukeForEntitySpanClassification`, for tasks such as named-entity recognition (NER).
+Here, one provides all possible entity spans to the model.
+Each span is then classified appropriately.

 Example: